Skip to main content

 A validator is a network node that helps keep the blockchain running by verifying (or validating) suggested blocks and recording them on the blockchain.

 To become a validator, you must meet two requirements: have a high-performance server and obtain at least 300,000 Toncoins, in order to make a stake.
-At the time of writing, there are up to 400 validators per round on TON.
+The number of active validators per round is determined by the network configuration parameters.
+See blockchain configuration parameters for current validator limits.

 Nominator

-New version of nominator pool available, read more in the Single nominator pool and Vesting contract pages.
+A newer version of the nominator pool is available; read more on the Single nominator pool and Vesting contract pages.

-It's evident that not everyone can afford to have 100,000s of Toncoin on their balance – here's where nominators come into play.
-Simply put, the nominator is a user who lends his TON to validators.
-Every time the validator earns a reward by validating blocks, it is distributed between the involved participants.
+It's evident that not everyone can afford to have hundreds of thousands of Toncoin (TON) in their balance – here's where nominators come into play.
+Simply put, the nominator is a user who lends their TON to validators.
+Every time the validator earns a reward by validating blocks, the reward is distributed among the participants.

 From TON Community post.